 After opening the Nav application for the first time, the application will always open in full map view displaying the vehicle's current location.
-When the vehicle is stopped, the search bar will appear along
+When the vehicle is stopped, the search bar will appear along the top of the navigation map view.
+Manually close the search bar by touching

-X. When the vehicle is moving, the $\mathcal{P}$ (Search) icon will replace the search bar to maximize the full map view.
+X. When the vehicle is moving, the \mathcal{P} (Search) icon will replace the search bar to maximize the full map view.